-I brought this to my Gourmet Club’s monthly dinner party with a Yucatan theme.
+I brought this to my Gourmet Club’s monthly dinner party with a Yucatan theme, along with the most amazing mango guacamole.
+This salt and pepper ceviche was amazing too.
 It was the perfect addition to a party!

 I didn’t want to take any chances, so I went all-out and bought a nice, fresh, very expensive piece of halibut from a quality seafood market.
 You have a few options of fish choices (in the recipe below), so you’re not stuck with halibut if it isn’t your thing (or if it’s too outrageously expensive!!)

 Admittedly, I was a little nervous in making this one.
 I’m not all that big on raw fish, and I had never tried ceviche before.
 It’s basically a nice, firm fish cut into small chunks that marinates in lime juice.
 I was reassured by friends that the lime juice actually chemically *cooks* the fish, and therefore it’s not anything like raw.